Greece sees end to Lesbos migrant crisis within a week

-Greece said Sunday it hoped thousands of asylum seekers left homeless by fires at Europe's largest migrant camp could be rehoused within a week to end a crisis that has seen clashes with police.
+Greece said Sunday it hoped thousands of asylum seekers left homeless by fires at Europe's largest migrant camp could be rehoused within a week to end a crisis that has seen protesters clash with police.

-Asylum-seekers -- including the elderly and very young children -- have been sleeping rough on Lesbos island since Wednesday, when some 11,000 fled the overcrowded Moria camp after it was gutted in apparent arson attacks.
+Asylum-seekers -- including the elderly and small children -- have been sleeping rough on Lesbos island since Wednesday, when some 11,000 fled the overcrowded Moria camp after it was gutted in apparent arson attacks.

 Authorities have now set up a new 3,000-capacity camp at Kara Tepe, a few kilometres (miles) from the destroyed camp, regularly criticised by the UN and rights groups for overcrowding and dismal sanitary conditions.

-But while around 500 migrants had entered Kara Tepe by Sunday afternoon, with more in queues outside, many others remained on the road refusing to go in.
+But while around 500 migrants had entered Kara Tepe by Sunday afternoon, with more in queues outside, many others remained on the road, hesitant or outright refusing to go in.

-"In Moria we could come and go but here, (the new camp) will be like a prison", Zola, a Congolese mother of a five-month-old, told AFP.
+"In Moria we could come and go but here, (the new camp) will be like a prison", Zola, a Congolese woman with a five-month-old child, told AFP.

 One Congolese migrant inside Kara Tepe also told AFP by text message that police would not allow them to leave.

-Greek authorities are stepping up efforts to gather refugees in the camp in order to restore order on the island but also over fears the coronavirus could spread.
+Greek authorities are stepping up efforts to gather refugees in the camp both to restore order on the island and to tamp down fears that the coronavirus could spread.

-Just before the blazes that burned down the Moria camp, 35 people tested positive for Covid-19 and were facing isolation measures.
+Just before the Moria camp burned down, 35 people tested positive for Covid-19 and were facing isolation measures.

-On Sunday, authorities said that seven migrants among those entering the new camp were positive for coronavirus.
+On Sunday, authorities said 12 migrants among those entering the new camp tested positive for coronavirus.

-The plight of the stranded families has prompted other European countries to offer to take in hundreds of asylum-seekers, particularly unaccompanied youngsters.
+The plight of the stranded families has prompted other European countries to offer to take in hundreds of asylum-seekers, particularly unaccompanied minors.

 Past efforts to create a quota system, in which all European countries would have agreed to take in refugees from Greece, foundered on opposition from right-wing populist governments such as those in Poland and Hungary.